BOTANICAL REFERENCE

 (Zingiber officinale)

-Counteracts effect of having a cold on the body
+Counteracts effect of having a cold on the body.
+Digestive relief; Promotes healthy digestion.
+Reduces nausea

 Ginger may have blood-thinning effects.
 Consult your healthcare provider before using herbal products, especially if you are pregnant, nursing, or on any medications.